hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### ListStableCoins
-Gets a list of stable coins associated with an account.
+Gets a list of stablecoins associated with an account.

 **Spec:**